-This is a tentative schedule.
+\This is a tentative schedule.
 While exam dates will not change, the actual material presented in lectures at the time of any exam might not mirror the schedule precisely.
-The material covered in each exam will be clearly defined and communicated to the class by the instructor.
-Lecture here means a cohesive presentation covering a whole theme, not a 55-minute class.
-Almost all lectures will be presented over more than one 55-minute class.
+The material covered in each exam will be clearly defined and communicated to the class by the instructor. \\Lecture here means a cohesive presentation covering a whole theme, not an 80-minute class.